Altium-Designer-addons/scripts-libraries/Scripts - PCB/Distribute/README.md

 ## Known Issues
 ### Rounding errors with tracks that aren't at 90/45 angles
 Sometimes, particularly when distributing tracks that are not routed at 90° or 45° angles, rounding errors can occur due to precision of double data type and Altium TCoord unit resolution.
 Errors up to 0.002mil have been observed.
+### Tracks that are nearly, but not quite, vertical
+Tracks with a slope greater than 20 (90° > angle > ~87.137°) will be coerced to be perfectly vertical.
+This is a limitation of the Double number type.
+In short, angles that are too steep will have Y-intercept values that are too large to handle.

 ## Change log
 2022-11-02 by Ryan Rutledge : v1.3 - Added support for up to 8 user presets for by-value inputs; remembers last-used by-value input